thewca/wca-regulations/wca-guidelines-2012.md

 Note the following:
 - Mutiple guidelines may correspond to the same Regulation.
-- Several guidelines were moved from a previous version of the Regulations, with their numbering preserved (and therefore are not numbered correspond to an existing Regulation).
-These are marked with [SEPARATE]
+- Several guidelines were moved from a previous version of the Regulations, with their numbering preserved (and therefore are not numbered corresponding to an existing Regulation).
+These are marked with [SEPARATE].
 - For informational reasons, each Guideline is classified using one of the following labels.
 Note that this should be treated as metadata, not a description of importance.
   - [ADDITION] Additional information to supplement the Regulations.
   - [CLARIFICATION] Information to address any possible questions about interpretation of the Regulations.